Trebolium/vte-autovc/README.md

-## AUTOVC: Zero-Shot Voice Style Transfer with Only Autoencoder Loss
+## AUTO-STC: Zero-Shot Singing Technique Transfer

 This repository features an adaptation of the AutoVC framework presented in [Zero-Shot Voice Style Transfer with Only Autoencoder Loss](http://proceedings.mlr.press/v97/qian19c.html).
 In this repository, we demonstrate the AutoVC framework's ability to disentangle singing attributes - namely singing techniques and singing content.
 There are multiple aspects to consider when doing this that we hope to highlight in the forthcoming publication